 – Olivia Fox Cabane in The Charisma Myth

 Two quotes.
-Neither have anything to do with firearms.
+Neither are related to firearms training.
 How can we use the information they contain to become more efficient firearms instructors?

 Let’s take a look at how this works.
 Imagine that you were teaching new students how to draw a pistol from a concealed holster.
 A list of all of the steps involved might look like this:

 - Clear cover garment

 - Remove all retention devices

 - Begin to pull pistol straight up and out of holster